marco-schmidt/am/README.md

 asset manager

 ## Status
-As of August 2020, this tool is in an early development stage, to be used only by the very curious.
+As of September 2020, this tool is in an early development stage, to be used only by the very curious.

 ## Purpose
   * Command-line asset manager, managing files, checking their integrity, extracting metadata.